Skip to content

 • No delete support (only create, update and search).

 • No subtype access.
-For example: Order notes, Product variation, Product attributes.
+For example: Order refunds or Product attributes.

 Extending Zapier Integration